Citibank was once a student loan provider and financed millions of dollars worth of education for students in the United States.

 The following lenders are great options if you are considering refinancing your Citibank student loans:

 - Sallie Mae: Offers loans with repayment terms between five and fifteen years.
 Their interest rates can be as low as 3.12%.
 They also have student loans available for both graduates and undergraduates.

-- Suntrust Student Loans: This company has three student loan options to choose from: The Custom Choice Student Loan, Union Federal Private Student Loan, and the Graduate Business School Loan.
+- Suntrust Student Loans: This has three student loan options to choose from: The Custom Choice Student Loan, Union Federal Private Student Loan, and the Graduate Business School Loan.
 With these loans, students can take out up to $65,000 for the Custom Choice Student Loan and Union Federal Private Student Loan and $95,000 for the Graduate Business School Loan.
 Repayment terms range from seven to fifteen years and have interest rates as low as 2.88%.

 Whatever you decide to do, it’s always important to thoroughly research your options and get quotes relating to your situation.
 Tools like a student loan calculator are extremely useful and shouldn’t be overlooked when hunting down answers.

 Unfortunately, Citibank was a poor option when it came to student loans and have caused a lot of confusion for borrowers.
-Additionally, the company has been making several wrong calculations regarding Citibank student loan payment.
+Additionally, the has been making several wrong calculations regarding Citibank student loan payment.
 As a consequence, many borrowers have been missing out on their benefits.
-If you had a loan with Citibank from 2006 to 2015, don’t forget to contact the company to see if you are entitled to any of their refunds due to these errors.
+If you had a loan with Citibank from 2006 to 2015, don’t forget to contact the to see if you are entitled to any of their refunds due to these errors.

 If you are looking to get a new loan, there is a variety of financial institutions out there that are more reliable when it comes to servicing your student loans.
 Regardless of the position that you’re at, being on top of the situation is crucial.
 So ensure you research every student loan option before deciding what works for you.